vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 ### Granularity?

 <details><summary>Click to expand or collapse an answer</summary></p>
-A small area of expertise with only a few partitioners is not necessarily a problem: a small domain ("underwater photography") may have a relatively high value to those who need it.
+A very specialized area of expertise with only a few partitioners is not necessarily a problem.
+Although a tag that only gets used for one photographer is overdoing things (if you know the domain, you probably know that photographer), a specialized domain like "underwater photography" tends to have relatively high value because it is hard to find such practioners.

-A large area of expertise ("people") will lose value if it is too diverse ("street", "portait", "model", "family", and "sports" would all fall under "people").
+A large area of expertise will lose value if it is too broad.
+A tag like "people" may be applied to "street", "portait", "model", "family", and "sports".

-So curating the list of keywords is a tradeoff between:
+Therefore curating the list of keywords is a tradeoff between:
-- clarity and recognizability of the term,
+- clarity and recognizability of the tag,
-- keeping the list short enough that tags are not overlooked, and
+- keeping the list tags short enough that relevant tags are not overlooked, and
-- minimizing overlaping categories.
+- minimizing tag overlap.
 </details></p>

 </li><li>